Topic-specific guidance

 The quote should state whether each room has independent control, which indoor units share an outdoor unit and whether simultaneous demand changes capacity, noise or running behaviour.
 It should also separate the cost of extra indoor units from the practical limits of pipe length, access and maintenance.

-The risk is treating multi-room AC as just a larger version of one bedroom.
+The risk is treating multi-room air conditioning as just a larger version of one bedroom.
 Shared equipment can be efficient and discreet, but it also means one outdoor-unit fault, service visit or placement compromise can affect several rooms.

 When Multi-room home zoning and controls is used in the enquiry form, pair the question with the target room, preferred temperature, daily use pattern, budget boundary, outdoor-unit option, access limits, noise sensitivity, drainage route, controller expectation, service access and any permission constraint.
 That gives the estimator an auditable set of assumptions instead of a single isolated topic.